h02e56/gitevents-twitter/README.md

 gitevents-twitter
 =====
-Twitter module for gitevents [https://github.com/h02e56/gitevents-twitter.git](https://github.com/h02e56/gitevents-twitter.git)
+Twitter module for gitevents [https://github.com/GitEvents/gitevents.git](https://github.com/GitEvents/gitevents.git)

 ## Introduction

-This is pendding to revisision or modification by the group depending on common needs:
+This is pending to revisision or modification by the group depending on common needs:

 gitevents-twitter is an gitevents module that will publish: